 Back to the beginnings, Khaled worked as a journalist in the Middle-East and Northern Africa for more than fifteen years.
 He was a co-founder and the programs’ manager of Syria-Tomorrow, one of the first generation private media in Syria 2005.
-In 2010 he worked as a correspondent for Radio France International/Monte Carlo from Damascus.
+In 2009 he worked as a correspondent for Radio France International/Monte Carlo from Damascus.
 In 2011, Khaled joined the United Nation Development Program/ The Disaster Risk Reduction Project as a media officer in Damascus.
+His program was to train the younger journalist and children how to cover the natural disasters in media.

 In 2017, Khaled joined the team of Positiva Gruppen Väst as a method developer in Gothenburg city.
 He worked on a storytelling project about HIV and migrants in Sweden.
 Khaled believes that working for positive people is a turning point in his life and career.

-Khaled gives public talks in the universities and summer journalists schools around the world about Journalism in Syria and Middles East, he mainly talks about the journalism and freedom of expression in the conflict areas, migration-refugees and the LGBTQ+.
+Khaled gives public talks in the universities and summer journalists schools around the world about Journalism in Syria and Middles East, he mainly talks about the journalism and freedom of expression in the conflict areas, migration-refugees and LGBTQ+ issues.

 He writes in English and Arabic.